shrinerb/shrine/README.md

 ### MIME type

-By default, "mime_type" is inherited from `#content_type` of the uploaded file.
-In case of Rails, this value is set from the `Content-Type` header, which the browser sets solely based on the extension of the uploaded file.
+By default, "mime_type" is inherited from `#content_type` of the uploaded file, which holds the value of the "Content-Type" header added by the browser solely based on the extension of the uploaded file.
 This means that by default Shrine's "mime_type" is *not* guaranteed to hold the actual MIME type of the file.

 To help with that Shrine provides the `determine_mime_type` plugin, which by default uses the UNIX [file] utility to determine the actual MIME type: